OnePageCRM/OnePageCRM.github.io/_posts/2014-03-07-creating-our-developer-site.md

 This setup is 100% [Buzzword Compliant](http://en.wikipedia.org/wiki/Buzzword_compliant) and is used by a huge number of project pages and blogs.

-### CTRL - F
-We have kept the API page as simple as possible - it's just one long page with all of our API documentation.
-This was intentional - I'm a heavy user of the ctrl-f function of my browser.
-By keeping all the documentation on the same page you can quickly find what you're looking for.

-Of course we've also included a normal navigation bar to to help if you're not sure what you're looking for.

 ### Get in touch
 We have included a [developer forum](/forum) to help us engage directly with developers who are creating integrations and apps using the OnePageCRM API.